peteroupc/peteroupc.github.io/randomfunc.md

 - each number is _equally likely to occur_, and
 - each number is _chosen independently of any other choice_.

 That is, the methods assume we have a **"source of (uniform) random numbers"**.
-(Thus, none of these methods _generate_ random numbers themselves, strictly speaking, but assume we have a source of them already.)
+(Thus, none of these methods _generate_ random numbers themselves, strictly speaking, but rather, they assume we have a source of them already.)

 However, this is an ideal assumption which is hard if not impossible to achieve in practice.